mshroom/WhereToStopForADrink/documentation/testing_document.md

 ![Tsp Exact diagram](https://github.com/mshroom/WhereToStopForADrink/blob/master/documentation/diagrams/TspExact.png)
 ![Tsp Nearest Neighbour diagram](https://github.com/mshroom/WhereToStopForADrink/blob/master/documentation/diagrams/TspNearestNeighbour.png)

 The diagrams show only the results of the tests made with a complex graph.
-All the graphs used with route algorithms were complete.
 Tsp Exact was not tested with graphs bigger than 15 nodes, as it was too slow.
 An exception was a simple graph of 20 nodes, which Tsp Exact could solve quite fast.
 As this is a special case and not directly compareable with the other results, it is not shown in the diagram.

 ### Path algorithms